Name |

 21 Apr 1834 |

-Northampton Co, Virginia [2, 7] |
+Northampton County, Virginia, USA [2, 7] |

-Will - Recorded |
+Will - will was Recorded |

 12 May 1834 |